STEP ONE: CREATING YOUR ONLINE PROFILE

 STEP THREE: AUTHORIZATION

 For Prometric exams, once your payment has been processed, another email will be sent to you, generally by the next business day.
 This will inform you that you have been authorized to make your appointment at a Prometric testing center to take the exam.
 At that time, an Eligibility Number will be visible on your profile, in the “Registration” section.
-At this time, you may either go to http://www.prometric.com or call the Prometric National Registration Number at 1-800-797-1813, to select a testing center and time, using your Eligibility Number.
+Go to http://www.prometric.com or call the Prometric National Registration Number at 1-800-797-1813, to select a testing center and time, using your Eligibility Number.
 Separate Eligibility numbers are issued for each exam; if you applied for two different Prometric exams, you will have two different Eligibility Numbers, one for each exam.
 When registering with Prometric online or via phone select or let the operator know that you are testing for The Commission on Dental Competency Assessments.
-Do not select any other testing agency such as the ADA or your records will not be found and you will not be able to schedule your examination.
+Do not select any other testing agency (such as the ADA) or your records will not be found and you will not be able to schedule your examination.
 For more information about Prometric registration procedures, please click here.

 For clinical exams, you will be sent information regarding scheduling, site fees, and orientation at a later date.
 A Facility Fee and Site Information sheet is provided for each school that allows outside candidates registration.
-You can find this information on the CDCA main website under the “Calendar” tab.
+Visit your profession’s exam calendar for details.